-- To ensure the continuous improvement in performance standards and continuous professional development of the employees of Tribal Development department of Maharashtra Government - To Develop personnel of Tribal development department and other professionals involved in tribal welfare field such that they are align to the core objectives of the Tribal development department/ministry of Maharashtra State Government - To ensure the continuous knowledge assimilation and sharing of the updated knowledge in different areas needed for Tribal Development
+- To ensure the continuous improvement in performance standards and continuous professional development of the employees of Tribal Development department of Maharashtra Government - To Develop personnel of Tribal development department and other professionals involved in tribal welfare field such that they are align to the core objectives of the Tribal development department/Ministry of Maharashtra State Government - To ensure the continuous knowledge assimilation and sharing of the updated knowledge in different areas needed for Tribal Development

-12. Training Program for the Tribal Youths:
+Training Program for the Tribal Youths:

 The Tribal Research and Training institute has been conducting the various programs for developing leadership qualities among the tribal youth.
 The TRTI is focusing on the all over development of the tribal people by organizing various camps and programs throughout the state and mainly focusing on the tribal Sub Plan area.
 The main motive behind these programs is to spread awareness about different schemes and Plans which are being carried out by various agencies of Government.
 TRTI has been acting as an agent between the Beneficiaries and implementing agencies.
-We have successfully conducted 8 Programs in the year 2018-19 of various categories.
+We have successfully conducted 8 Programs in the year 2019-20 of various categories.

-13. Leadership training for tribal youth and children: -
+Leadership training for tribal youth and children: -

 Tribal students need to inculcate the leadership qualities along with education and knowledge.
 In addition, the life skills such as rational thinking, thinking of welfare of others at the same time able to make decision for their own future should adopted by them.
 This can lead to a capable generation.
-In view of this broad perspective, TRTI organizes Leadership Conservation training programs for the students from school to the youth.
-In order to create a scientific perspective, programs like ScienceCon, the Science Conference for tribal students and Video Conferencing are implemented and through these programs training sessions for teenagers, the Prerna Club project are carried out.
+In view of this broad perspective, TRTI organizes Leadership Conservation training programs for the students from government hostels and School to the youth.
+In order to create a leadership perspective, programs like Prerana club, Abhay Abhiyan, Leadership development and Video Conferencing are implemented and through these programs training sessions for teenagers, the Prerna Club project are carried out.

-The information of the Training Programs conducted during the year 2018-19
+The information of the Training Programs conducted duri ng the year 2019-20